National Statistic: yes

 Respondents indicated that they used the bulletin for monitoring the economy, writing briefings and including in their own reports.
-We have contact with regular users which include Her Majesty's Treasury, the Bank of England, trade associations and other government departments.
+We have regular contact with HM Revenue and Customs (HMRC) regarding the quality of trading profits data to ensure it is fit for these purposes.

 Timeliness and punctuality

 Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.

 For more details on related releases, the GOV.UK release calendar provides 12 months' advanced notice of release dates.
 If there are any changes to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change will be explained fully at the same time, as set out in the Code of Practice for Statistics.

 Estimates of gross operating surplus (GOS) of UK private non-financial corporations (PNFCs) are produced twice per quarter as part of the quarterly national accounts process.
 A provisional estimate is produced for the first quarterly estimate of GDP.
 This forms part of the estimate of “gross operating surplus of corporations” published in the first quarterly estimate of GDP.

 A revised estimate of GOS of UK PNFCs is produced for the Quarterly national accounts (QNA).
 This second estimate incorporates updated or revised data for a more complete picture in line with the National Accounts Revisions Policy.
 Additional quality checks are made at this stage to ensure that the data are consistent with QNA and the UK Economic Accounts.